 Instead, we run around doing things that are supposed to make our lives easier when, in fact, too many of us never seem to have time for the simple things that would really make our lives better.
 We are caught up making money in the service of the perverse 21st century concepts of prosperity and health.

 This is all by way of introduction to the way that end of life care has changed.
 It is one of the saddest evolutions of modern society.
-In the extended household of many years ago three or four generations might have lived in the same household.
-As grandma or grandpa got older and less able to be productive, other members of the family would take over.

 Sure, the oldest generation would still start to feel useless as their bodies betrayed them and they could no longer cut wood or clean the floors, but they knew that their family would make sure they were taken care of as they approached the end of their life.